IT-Ready Technical Support Training

 IT-Ready Technical Support will prepare you for your first CompTIA certification – CompTIA A+ – to help launch your tech career and enable your success within tech.

-Within our local campus classes, the program is eight weeks, and class is held five days a week, Monday through Friday, beginning promptly at 9 a.m. and ending at 4 p.m.
-In our Online Campus classes, the program is sixteen weeks, and class is held five days a week, Monday through Friday, from either 9 a.m. to 1 p.m.
-CT or 5:30 pm to 9:30 pm CT.
-Students in all programs are required to be on time every day; the program allows only one absence and three tardies.
+Our Online Campus classes is 16 weeks long.
+Class is held five days a week, Monday through Friday from either 9 a.m. to 12 p.m.
+CT or 6:00 p.m. to 9:00 p.m.
+CT.
+Students in our program are required to be on time every day.
+The program allows only one absence and three tardies.

-For our online students, you'll need standard computer equipment (not a tablet or phone) with the minimum software recommendations for class and online certification testing:
+For our online program, you'll need standard computer equipment (not a tablet or phone) with the minimum software recommendations for class and online certification testing: